 A one thousand cersted magnet. capable of lifting 40 pounds, was brought to within one inch of a computer tape.
 No data loss resulted.
-At the range of 1/2 inch, the magnet effectively destroyed the data.
-The readwrite head, virtually in contact with the media: has a field strength of 750 to 1000 cer-steds. of Qn. extraneous field 200 cersteds causes a loss of data. but one of 150 cersteds does not.
+At the range of 1/2 inch, the magnet effectively resulted. destroyed the data.
+The readwrite head, virtually in contact with the media. has a field strength of 750 to 1000 cer-steds. extraneous field An of 200 cersteds causes a loss of data. but one of 150 cersteds does not.